q3769/conseq4j/README.md

-It is recommended that the API client use some form of synchronization, such as a managed single caller thread or a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) , to establish the sequence of task submissions; leave it to the conseq4j API to provide concurrency, as well as proper sequencing in execution.
+It is recommended that the API client use some form of synchronization, such as a managed single caller thread or a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) , to establish the sequence of task submissions; leave it to the conseq4j API to provide execution concurrency, as well as proper sequencing.

 Skip to see the API and usage samples below.